mehulagg/gitlab/doc/user/project/integrations/webhooks.md

 detailed commit data is expensive.
 Note that despite only 20 commits being present in the `commits` attribute, the `total_commits_count` attribute contains the actual total.

+NOTE:
+If a push event is a branch creation without new commits inctroduced, the `commits` attribut in a payload is empty.

 Also, if a single push includes changes for more than three (by default, depending on [`push_event_hooks_limit` setting](../../../api/settings.md#list-of-settings-that-can-be-accessed-via-api-calls)) branches, this hook isn't executed.